 There is little that can be done to prevent this age-related process.
 It is likely that being exposed to a lot of loud noise over long periods may make hearing loss worse when you are older.
 For example, if you work in a noisy factory, you should wear ear protection.
 It is also advisable to avoid excessive noise during leisure time (such as listening to loud music for long periods).
-See the Noise Association website under 'References' at the end of this leaflet for guidance as to safe sound limits.
+Websites such as Noise Help give guidance as to safe sound limits.